ghc-proposals/ghc-proposals/proposals/0203-pointer-rep.rst

 The Unlifted Newtypes proposal eschews levity polymorphism in favor of monomorphism.
 This leads to more types and more functions.

+The version of this proposal originally accepted by the commitee used the name ``PtrRep`` instead of ``BoxedRep``.
+In subsequent discussion, it was decided that ``BoxedRep`` better conveyed the intent of the data constructor.

 Unresolved Questions
 --------------------